 - a grade of "C" or better in an equivalent college biology course with a lab taken within seven years.

-Chemistry: High school chemistry with a lab and a final grade of 70 or higher taken within seven years OR a grade of "C" or better in CH111 & CH 112 or CH 131 or equivalent taken within seven years.
+High school chemistry with a lab and a final grade of 70 or higher taken within seven years OR a grade of "C" or better in CH111 and CH112 or CH131 or equivalent taken within seven years.

-- Applicants who have received a “D”, “F”, or “W” for any of the following courses at
+- Applicants who have received more than one “D”, “F”, or “W” for any of the following

-MVCC or at any other college will be ineligible to apply to the Surgical Technician
+courses at MVCC or at any other college will be ineligible to apply to the Surgical

 - Human Anatomy & Physiology 1